During April there have been numerous Rhodes events taking place in North America, including in Montréal, Chicago, New York and Washington. Read More

 - Rhodes Scholars: Complete List, 1903-2013

 Rhodes Scholars are identified by their constituency (e.g., Jamaica, or New Zealand), their Oxford college, and the year for which they were elected.
-For example, the Rhodes Scholar identifiers for the founding director of the Broad Institute of MIT and Harvard, Eric Lander, are 'New York & Wolfson 1978' (for interesting information about Eric, a pioneer of the Human Genome Project who also co-chairs the U.S. President's Council of Advisors on Science and Technology, click here and here).
+For example, the Rhodes Scholar identifiers for Eric Lander, the pioneer of the Human Genome Project, are 'New York & Wolfson 1978'.

 Only Scholars who attend the University of Oxford (or other UK institutions) as part of the Rhodes Scholarships may be known as 'Rhodes Scholars'.
 There are two independent programmes which enable study in Australia and Canada.
 The Association of Rhodes Scholars in Australia provide ARSA Scholarships, and the Canadian Rhodes Scholars Foundation Scholarships provide CRSF Scholarships.